-Section 80U offers tax benefits if the individual suffers a disability while Section 80DD offers tax benefits if an individual taxpayer’s dependent family member(s) suffers from a disability.
-This article is centered around discussing the tax benefits available under 80U.
+Section 80U offers tax benefits if an individual suffers a disability, while Section 80DD offers tax benefits if an individual taxpayer’s dependent family member(s) suffers from a disability.
+This article is centered around discussing the tax benefits available under Section 80U.

 For the purpose of this section, disability has been defined as one of the following:

-The section also provides a definition for severe disability which refers to a condition where the disability is 80 percent or more.
+The section also provides a definition for a severe disability which refers to a condition where the disability is 80 percent or more.
 Severe disability also includes multiple disabilities, autism and cerebral palsy.

 There isn’t any documentation requirement apart from the certificate certifying the disability from a recognized medical authority in Form 10-IA.
 There’s no need of producing bills for the cost incurred for the pursuance of treatment or such other expenses.

-For making the claim under this section, one must submit the medical certificate indicating the disability together with the income tax return as per Section 139 for relevant AY.
+For making the claim under this section, one must submit the medical certificate indicating the disability together with the income tax returns as per Section 139 for the relevant AY.
 In case the disability assessment certificate has expired, one would still be able to claim such deductions in the year in which the certificate expires.
 However, a fresh certificate would be required from the succeeding year for claiming the benefits u/s 80U.

-Certificates could be obtained from the medical authorities who could be either a neurologist having a degree of Doctor of Medicine (MD) in Neurology (in case of children, a pediatric neurologist having an equivalent degree) or a civil surgeon or Chief Medical Officer in a government hospital.
+Certificates could be obtained from the medical authorities who could be either, a neurologist having a degree of Doctor of Medicine (MD) in Neurology (in case of children, a pediatric neurologist having an equivalent degree) or a civil surgeon or Chief Medical Officer in a government hospital.

 Section 80DD is applicable if a taxpayer deposits a specified amount as an insurance premium for taking care of his/her dependent disabled person.
-Under section 80DD, the deduction limits are same of Section 80U.
-Here, dependent refers to siblings of the assessee, parents, spouse, children or a member of Hindu Unified Family.
+Under section 80DD, the deduction limits are the same as Section 80U.
+Here, a dependent refers to the siblings of the assessee, parents, spouse, children or a member of a Hindu Unified Family.